-Clitoral swab: taken from two sites; the clitoral fossa and the clitoral sinuses, at any point during the reproduction cycle to demonstrate whether these sites are free from infection.
+Clitoral swab: taken from two sites; the clitoral fossa and the clitoral sinuses using mini tip swabs to ensure appropriate sampling of sinus contents, at any point during the reproduction cycle to demonstrate whether these sites are free from infection.

-In the case of pregnant mares who have had difficult foalings requiring veterinary attention and antibiotic treatments, additional clitoral swabs should be taken after foaling and more than 7 days after antibiotic treatment has finished, in addition to routine endometrial swabs, in order to rule out acquired Klebsiella pneumoniae and Pseudomonas aeruginosa infections.
-Providing the pre-foaling clitoral swab was certified negative for Taylorella equigenitalis, the additional post-foaling clitoral swab may be tested by aerobic culture only, or by PCR.
+In the case of pregnant mares who have had difficult foalings requiring veterinary attention and antibiotic treatments, additional clitoral swabs should be taken after foaling and more than 7 days after antibiotic treatment has finished, in addition to routine endometrial swabs, in order to rule out acquired K. pneumoniae and P. aeruginosa infections.
+Providing the pre-foaling clitoral swab was certified negative for T. equigenitalis, the additional post-foaling clitoral swab may be tested by aerobic culture only, or by PCR.